modular/modular/KGEN/docs/MojoNotes.md

 **Types**

-User defined types in Lightning are defined as structs (and eventually classes, variants, etc).
+User defined types in Mojo are defined as structs (and eventually classes, variants, etc).
 These all turn into an MLIR `lit.struct.decl` operation, and references to them use the `!kgen.declref<@Symbol>` type, e.g. this: